 This is a fictional story.

-18 year-old Bernice, awoke restless and fought her sluggish mind to push through a thick mental fog to recall where, who and even what she was.
+18 year-old Bernice, awoke restless and fought her sluggish mind to push through a thick mental fog consisting of dream fragments and confusion to recall where and even who she was.
 The familiar shadows of her still dim room finally materialized and the pain in her head and chest resurfaced to remind her of her illness.
-Feeling only barely conscience she wondered, Uh, how long have I been asleep?
-It feels like months.
+Feeling only barely conscience she wondered, Uh, how long have I been asleep this time?
+Feels like months.

 She glanced at her window and noted, that’s why it’s so dark.
 Mom must have closed my drapes.
 She kept still and listened carefully to the house outside her room; no radio.
 No banging around the kitchen.
 No shower or laundry running.
 I might be alone again.

 As she awoke more, she realized how wet her pillow and sheets were with sweat.
 She rolled over to look at her clock and was surprised to see it was already 10:30 in the morning.
 Fourteen hours!?
 How could I sleep so long and still feel so crappy?
 Damn disease!

 She laid back to relax and wake up slowly.
 If I get up now, I’ll have to pull off and wash all the sheets –again.
 To postpone getting up, she reached over to grab the forehead thermometer and the fingertip oximeter.
 Ah, my temp is below a hundred finally — my fever must have broken.
 Oxygen is up to 88%.
 Doc Stewart would be pleased.
 I’m getting better.
 But her lungs still ached like she was running a marathon, congested and exhausted like an overworked muscle that could not stop to rest, so she took a quick dose of her albuterol inhaler to help.
 She could already feel the makings of a cough somewhere down her throat and thought about grabbing some water or a dose of cough syrup.